 Healthy foxes generally are not dangerous to humans.
 Attacks on small dogs (less than 10 pounds) are infrequent in urban and suburban areas.

 Rabid foxes may attack people.
-Outbreaks of rabies are most prevalent among red foxes in southeastern Canada and occasionally, in the eastern US.
+Outbreaks of rabies are most prevalent among red foxes in southeastern Canada and occasionally in the eastern US.
 The incidence of rabies in foxes has declined substantially since the mid-1960s.
 In 2010, only 429 cases of rabid foxes were reported in the US and Puerto Rico, compared to 2,246 for raccoons and 1,448 for skunks.
 Rabid foxes are a threat to humans, domestic animals, and wildlife.
+In 2020, 338 cases of rabid foxes were reported, compared to 1,403 for raccoons and 846 for skunks, according to the Journal of the Medical Veterinary Medical Association.

 Canine distemper is a viral infection that affects foxes.
 Clinical signs of this disease are similar to rabies.
 The disease is highly contagious and can be passed to domestic animals.

 Red foxes are subject to mange (Sarcoptes scabei), though gray foxes seem to be resistant.
-Infection often results in loss of fur where mites have burrowed (Figure 6).
+Infection often results in loss of fur where mites have burrowed.